Automatic tracking

 The intended workflow is as follows:

-Before you start, create a directory that will hold all your analysis data.
-You can create this directory inside the directory that holds your images.
+Before you start, create a directory that will hold all the results of your analysis (e.g., automated_tracking inside the directory that holds your images).

-If you want to debug what the program is doing, open the organoid_tracker.ini file and give the predictions_output_folder setting a value, for example test.
+If you want to debug this step, open the organoid_tracker.ini file and give the predictions_output_folder setting a value, for example test.
 If you run the script again, it will create a folder with that name (test in this example) and place images there indicating how likely it is to find a cell there.

 Correcting for changed image offsets